 During a break from the show, Chandler made his film debut as an aspiring country singer in Pure Country (1992) starring George Strait.
-After Homefront ended, he won a sizeable role in The Color of Evening (1994) starring Ellen Burstyn, but the film was never released to theaters.
+After Homefront ended, he won a able role in The Color of Evening (1994) starring Ellen Burstyn, but the film was never released to theaters.

 He then played a lead in the mini-series Heaven & Hell: North & South, Book III (1994), followed by starring roles in the TV movies Sleep, Baby, Sleep opposite Tracey Gold and Convict Cowboy (1995) with Jon Voight.
 Despite Chandler's boy scout good looks, in the latter he played a tough ex-con who is assigned to work with horses during his stint in prison.

-After a small role in the major motion picture Mulholland Falls (1996), Chandler was cast as the lead on the TV series Early Edition.
+After a small role in the major motion picture Mulholland Falls (1996), Kyle was cast as the lead on the TV series Early Edition.
 As a good-hearted young man who turns reluctant hero when he gets tomorrow's news today, Chandler came to the attention of many more TV viewers and earned himself even more fans than he'd had with his first series.
 He was also honored with a Saturn Award for his work in the show.
 When the series ended its run after four seasons, Chandler immediately found work in the unfunny sitcom What About Joan (2001), which luckily didn't last long.

-Chandler lives in Los Angeles with his wife, writer Kathryn Chandler and their two daughters.
+Kyle lives in Los Angeles with his wife, writer Kathryn Chandler and their two daughters.